TomHeaven/pytorch-osx-build/BuildInstractions-1.0rc1.md

 ## Update Dependency.cmake

 The default OpenMP detection will fail.
-So let's just manually set related buid flags and skip the detection by modify `cmake/Dependency.cmake:448` as
+So let's just manually set related build flags and skip the detection by modifying `cmake/Dependency.cmake:448` as

 ```CMake
 # ---[ OpenMP